North Haven

 PROFILE FAQ

-North Haven has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally
+North Haven has limited levels of nearby infrastructure activity, ranking in the 3rdth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to impact the area.
-Notable projects include Fort Largs Redevelopment, Largs Reserve Clubrooms Redevelopment, Largs Bay Playspace and Facilities Upgrade, and Osborne Submarine Construction Yard.
-The following list provides details on those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified six projects expected to impact the area.
+Notable ones are Fort Largs Redevelopment, Largs Reserve Clubrooms Redevelopment, Largs Bay Playspace and Facilities Upgrade, Osborne Submarine Construction Yard.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.